What is the problem this is trying to solve?

 The Inter Parliamentary Union release a report each year detailing changes in the representation of women across the world.
 In 2017 women represented 23.4% of all MPs.
 Their 2017 report can be read here.

-However, a key problem of international comparisons of the representation of women is, as Miki Caul points out, it “overlooks the fact that individual parties vary greatly in the proportion of women MPs within each nation”.
-Similarly, Lena Wängnerud argues “cross-country studies tend to miss variations between parties within a single system.
-Variations in the proportion of women to men are even greater across parties than across nations”.
+A key problem of international comparisons of the representation of women is, as Miki Caul points out, it "overlooks the fact that individual parties vary greatly in the proportion of women MPs within each nation".
+Similarly, Lena Wängnerud argues "cross-country studies tend to miss variations between parties within a single system.
+Variations in the proportion of women to men are even greater across parties than across nations".

 This minisite tries to explore what new information exploring party information alongside gender tells us about the representation of women in different countries.